Svalbard Airport: Airlines and destinations

+Other tenants

 Lufttransport has a base at Svalbard Airport with two 19-seat Dornier 228-202K aircraft and 15 employees.
-The airline flies daily trips to Ny-Ålesund Airport, Hamnerabben on behalf of Kings Bay with research personnel and about thirty trips per week to Svea Airport on behalf of Store Norske Spitsbergen Kulkompani with mining personnel.
-These routes involve transport of 21,000 passengers and 500 tonnes of cargo per year.
+The airline flies several weekly trips to Ny-Ålesund Airport, Hamnerabben on behalf of Kings Bay with research personnel.
+In 2009, Lufttransport's routes to Ny-Ålesund airport and the former Svea airport involved transport of 21,000 passengers and 500 tonnes of cargo per year.
 On behalf of the Norwegian Coast Guard, Lufttransport flies about 400 hours annual of aerial surveillance.
-Scandinavian Airlines and Norwegian Air Shuttle flies six times a week to Tromsø Airport and onwards to Oslo Airport, Gardermoen using a Boeing 737-800 aircraft.
 The Barentsburg mine has a Mi-8 helicopter used for travel to and from the Longyearbyen airport and more.
 The Svalbard Global Seed Vault is located a few miles south of the airport.